 A little less Brazil, a little more Mexico

-As more Latin Americans turned to online shopping due to the pandemic, Mercado Libre’s dynamics in the 18 markets in which it operates changed accordingly.
+As more Latin Americans turned to online shopping due to the pandemic, Mercado Libre’s dynamics in the 18 markets where it operates changed accordingly.
 Brazil still accounts for most of the revenue generated by the company, but its share has declined compared to 2019.
 Meanwhile, Mexico and its home country, Argentina, have increased their contribution to Mercado Libre's revenue.
-Still, it is in Mexico where competition tends to be stiffest.
+Still, it is in Mexico that competition tends to be stiffest.
 That is due, in part, to the high amount of Mexican consumers who buy online from U.S. websites and their proximity to one of Mercado Libre's main competitors, Amazon.

 The race to deliver is on

 The growing demand for online shopping triggered by the pandemic brought urgency to a persistent problem in Latin America, logistics.
-Realizing the online shopping game is also a race to deliver, e-commerce companies have been investing more in logistics and transportation across the region, seeking to reduce costs and delivery times within and beyond its borders.
+Realizing the online shopping game is also a race to deliver, e-commerce companies have been increasingly investing in logistics and transportation across the region, seeking to reduce costs and delivery times within and beyond its borders.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.